Who Was Anne Boleyn?

 In one of the king's letters, he wrote: "If you ... give yourself up, heart, body and soul to me ...
 I will take you for my only mistress, rejecting from thought and affection all others save yourself, to serve only you."
-Anne replied with rejection, however, explaining that she aimed to be married and not be a mistress: "Your wife I cannot be, both in respect of mine own unworthiness, and also because you have a queen already.
+Boleyn replied with rejection, however, explaining that she aimed to be married and not be a mistress: "Your wife I cannot be, both in respect of mine own unworthiness, and also because you have a queen already.
 Your mistress I will not be."

-Anne's response surprised Henry VIII, who is believed to have had several mistresses at that time, reportedly entering into these adulterous relationships because he badly wanted a son, and Catherine of Aragon had not borne a male child.
+Boleyn's response surprised Henry VIII, who is believed to have had several mistresses at that time, reportedly entering into these adulterous relationships because he badly wanted a son, and Catherine of Aragon had not borne a male child.
 (Queen Catherine would not bear a son that survived infancy throughout the duration of their marriage, from 1509 to 1533; the couple's first child to survive infancy, Princess Mary, was born in 1516.)
-But Henry was desperate to have Anne, so he quickly configured a way to officially abandon his marriage with Catherine.
+But Henry was desperate to have Boleyn, so he quickly configured a way to officially abandon his marriage with Catherine.
 In his petition for annulment to the pope, he cited an excerpt from the Book of Leviticus stating that a man who takes his brother's wife shall remain childless, and claimed that he and Catherine (who was his brother's widow) would never have a son who survived infancy because their marriage was a condemnation in the eyes of God.

 Queen of England

-Following a six-year debate, during which time Henry and Anne had courted discreetly, Anne discovered that she was pregnant in early 1533.
-Without the blessing of the pope, on January 25, 1533, Henry and Anne quickly married in a secret ceremony led by Thomas Cranmer, archbishop of Canterbury.
+Following a six-year debate, during which time Henry and Boleyn had courted discreetly, Anne discovered that she was pregnant in early 1533.
+Without the blessing of the pope, on January 25, 1533, Henry and Boleyn quickly married in a secret ceremony led by Thomas Cranmer, archbishop of Canterbury.
 The following June, a lavish coronation ceremony was held in honor of the new queen.
-On September 7, 1533, Queen Anne gave birth to a daughter, Elizabeth I, who would be Henry VIII's only child with Anne Boleyn to survive infancy.
+On September 7, 1533, Queen Anne gave birth to a daughter, Elizabeth I, who would be Henry VIII's only child with Boleyn to survive infancy.
 (Anne would conceive twice more, in 1534 and 1536, with each delivery producing a stillborn baby.)
 In 1534, Archbishop Cranmer decreed Henry's marriage to Catherine Aragon invalid because she was the king's sister-in-law.
 Henry subsequently broke England away from Rome by setting up the Church of England.
 Catherine would pass away two years later, in 1536.

-While Queen Anne's public persona was that of sexually promiscuous status seeker—due in no small part to the public's long-held allegiance to Catherine of Aragon—her efforts to play the traditional role of queen during her reign were both valid and sincere, focusing on improvements for the poor.
-Anne was also renowned at court for her stylish wardrobe, much of which followed French fashion trends of the time.
+While Queen Anne's public persona was that of a sexually promiscuous status seeker—due in no small part to the public's long-held allegiance to Catherine of Aragon—her efforts to play the traditional role of queen during her reign were both valid and sincere, focusing on improvements for the poor.
+Boleyn was also renowned at court for her stylish wardrobe, much of which followed French fashion trends of the time.
 England would never warm up to Queen Anne, however.
 She would remain disliked, by and large, for the rest of her short life.

-But if Anne was less than prepared for her new role as queen, she was extremely unprepared for her new role as the king's wife.
+But if Boleyn was less than prepared for her new role as queen, she was extremely unprepared for her new role as the king's wife.
 A year into their union, Henry VIII pursued and engaged in sexual relationships with two of Anne's maids-of-honor, Madge Shelton and Jane Seymour.
-Unlike Queen Catherine before her, who knew of her husband's infidelity but was able to turn the other cheek, Anne was enraged by Henry's promiscuity and became increasingly jealous.
-As he had with Catherine, Henry blamed his adulterous behavior on his mission to have a son and heir to the throne, and became increasingly frustrated by his wife's questions about his whereabouts and subsequent reactions.
+Unlike Queen Catherine before her, who knew of her husband's infidelity but was able to turn the other cheek, Boleyn was enraged by Henry's promiscuity and became increasingly jealous.
+As he had with Catherine, Henry blamed his adulterous behavior on his mission to have a son and heir to the throne and became increasingly frustrated by his wife's questions about his whereabouts and subsequent reactions.
 Permeated by resentment and hostility, the marriage quickly fell apart.